 After a normal Thursday night of attempted robberies, muggings, and clown-themed villainy, Batman meets up with some old curator friends after hours at the Gotham museum.
 Batman also invites along Hawkgirl, who wants to do some archeological research.
 However, Hawkgirl’s arch-nemesis, the evil wizard Hath-Set, is able to use the power of the Egyptian god Ra to take control of several dozen Gothamites, including the Caped Crusader.
 Hawkgirl fights the swarm of possessed people and eventually is able to get assistance from Batman after he snaps out of the trance.
 In the end, an entire wing of the museum burns down and Hawkgirl chases Hath-Set to Metropolis.

-–NOTE: Joker escapes from Arkham by sneaking out of an emergency exit door in the shock-therapy room (as mentioned in Justice Society of America Vol. 3 #5).
+–NOTE: In a reference in Justice Society of America Vol. 3 #5.
+Joker escapes from Arkham by sneaking out of an emergency exit door in the shock-therapy room.
 However, Joker winds up right back in Arkham within days, since that is where we will see him next.

 THE LIGHTNING SAGA